TheWolverine - Under The Lights: Previewing Big Games For Michigan Commits

 Under The Lights: Previewing Big Games For Michigan Commits

-And that means several of Michigan’s commits are set to kickoff their seasons this weekend.
+Several of Michigan’s commits are set to be back in action this weekend, while a number of other will get their years started.
 The Wolverine’s EJ Holland is also ready to hit the road to see Wolverine pledges and top targets.

 Below you will find a preview of weekend games featuring Michigan commits as well as our own whereabouts on the recruiting trail.